 A good personal statement for university admission features some concerns that should be kept in mind before submission.

 Reason and enthusiasm

 A candidate should explain in depth the reasons that pushed them to pursue that course at university’s level.
-Mention the interests developed, actions have done to pursue it and how you have used your current studies as a basis for inspiration.
+Mention the interests developed, actions taken to pursue it, and how you have used your current studies as a basis for inspiration.
 Enthusiasm should be expressed and clearly depicted by the tutor.

 Relevance is critical in writing a statement.
 You cannot be in Geology wishing to pursue a course in cooking.
 These are two different fields that are not related in any way.
 A candidate should keep in mind experiences that led them to pursue that particular course and how the interest came.
 The experience ranges from an outreach program, work experience or even a supplement University session.

 Admission officers require a candidate to be very specific.
 You should keep in mind the qualities that are relevant to the course you are applying for and avoid the ones which are general and are not related to that which are irrelevant.
 You can also demonstrate how you have used, developed and improved these qualities.
-As a candidate, you can mention the projects and programs you have championed in your tenure.
-A list of all the positions of leadership and responsibilities, the issues that were presented and how tackled them.
-The lessons learned from this role or roles.
+As a candidate, you can mention the projects and programs you have championed in your tenure; a list of all the positions of leadership and responsibilities, the issues that were presented and how you tackled them, the lessons learned from this role or roles.
 It is also an added advantage to include any volunteering activities you have participated in or part-time jobs.